Blog

 Unauthorized fan festivals and spontaneous gatherings remain a persistent concern, often drawing large crowds without coordinated security planning.

-At the same time, environmental factors like extreme heat, severe storms, and wildfire risk may disrupt operations and strain local infrastructure.
+At the same time, environmental factors like extreme heat, severe storms, wildfire risk, and transportation disruptions may affect operations and place additional strain on local infrastructure.

 Getting Ready for the Tournament